xuyumeng/Home-Recipes/recipes/01-Soup-Noodles.md

 3. Add the toppings

 ## **When you eat**
-Preheat with microwave, add some hot water and little soy bean sauce, mix!
+Preheat with microwave, add some hot water, mix!